ec-europa/platform-dev/profiles/common/modules/custom/ecas/README.md

 Ecas module
 ======================

-The module aims to provide an authentication method to Drupal using ECAS
+The module aims to provide an authentication method to Drupal using EU Login

 Table of content:
 =================